 Winter can be long with rainy or snowy days and lots of home time, but it can seem even longer with a child who is bored with the same old toys and routine.
-Finding new stay at home kids activities to keep your children occupied and happy is key to enjoying your time together.
+Finding new indoor activities for preschoolers to keep them occupied and happy is key to enjoying your time together.
+These indoor activities for preschoolers will help you add some new things to occupy your kiddos!

 Make Homemade Play Dough